inBeat/inbeat-website/content/top-influencers/tiktok/food/germany/berlin/_index.md

 ---
-title: Top 10 Food TikTok Influencers In Berlin In 2023
+title: Top 10 Food TikTok Influencers In Berlin In 2024
 description: >-
-  Find top food TikTok influencers in Berlin in 2023.
+  Find top food TikTok influencers in Berlin in 2024.
 Most popular hashtags: #foryou #berlin #food #fyp.
 platform: TikTok
-hits: 24
+hits: 23
-text_top: Analyze the best TikTok influencers on inBeat.
+text_top: Analyze the top-rated TikTok profiles on inBeat.
-text_bottom: inBeat holds 24 TikTok influencers like this in Berlin, Germany for you to work with.
+text_bottom: Our platform aggregates 23 TikTok influencers like this in Berlin, Germany for you to pitch.
 profiles:
   - username: "fuerstwiacek"
     fullname: >-